 What does the LSAT test?

 If you ask the writers of the exam, they’ll say it tests logical reasoning, analytical reasoning, and reading comprehension.
 Oh, and also your writing skills.
 This might raise the question of how reasoning logically is different than reasoning analytically.
 Or how reading comprehension is distinct from either.
 So yeah, it might be better just to talk about the actual sections that appear on the test.

 • One section of Analytical Reasoning: This section tests your ability to reason analytically, obviously.
 It’s called the Analytical Reasoning section, after all.
 Except literally everyone you speak to about this section will call it the “Logic Games section.”
 These so-called games will test your ability to follow directions, draw connections between rules, identify patterns, and project outcomes.
 They’ll do so by outlining a hypothetical situation.
 They’ll provide some rules that govern that hypothetical situation, and then ask between five and seven multiple-choice questions.
-Overall, there will be four games and between twenty-two and twenty-four questions on this section.
+Overall, there will be four games and between 22 and 24 questions on this section.

 You’ll also have to complete the “Writing section” within a year of taking the LSAT.
 Using exam software provided to you by LSAC, you’ll write a short persuasive essay in thirty-five minutes.
 It’s not a big deal and it doesn’t count toward your LSAT score, but many law schools you’ll apply to will require you to complete the Writing section, and all schools you’ll apply to will be able to read your essay.